Search

 1. Initial Hospital Stay: Most vaginoplasty patients will need to stay in the hospital for approximately 3 nights after surgery for close monitoring and initial recovery.
 Labiaplasty and orchiectomy patients can usually return home same-day.

 2. Pain Management: Expect significant swelling, bruising, and discomfort in the first few weeks.
-Your team will help you manage this with medications and other treatments
+Your team will help you manage this with medications.

-3. Bladder Management: Patients will most often have an indwelling catheter in the urethra to drain urine for the first week after a vaginoplasty/vulvoplasty.
+3. Bladder Management: Patients will most often have an indwelling catheter in the urethra to drain urine for the first week after a vaginoplasty/vulvaplasty.

 4. Dilation Protocol: Patients undergoing vaginoplasty will be provided with our protocol for dilation, which needs to be continued life-long in order to maintain adequate width and depth of the vaginal canal.

-5. Return to Activity: Patients should avoid lifting greater than 10lbs for at least 2 weeks after surgery.
+5. Return to Activity: Patients should avoid lifting greater than 10 lbs for at least 3 weeks after surgery.
 Light physical activity can be attempted after this point in the healing process.
 Patients should avoid manual stimulation of their external genitalia and receiving oral sex until 6-8 weeks post-op.
 Patients should avoid receptive penetrative sex (vaginal or anal) for 3 months.

-6. Erotic Sensation and Orgasms: Since the creation of the clitoris does not involve removing the penile glans from its original blood and nerve supply, there is virtually no risk of losing sensation in the clitoris.
-However, most patients report that it takes 3-9 months to regain full sensation and be able to orgasm as swelling around the nerves can impact sensation.
+6. Erogenous Sensation and Orgasms: Since the creation of the clitoris does not involve removing the penile glans from its original blood and nerve supply, there is virtually no risk of losing sensation in the clitoris.
+However, most patients report that it takes 3-9 months to regain full sensation and be able to orgasm.
+This is because swelling around the nerves during recovery can impact sensation.

 7. Emotional Recovery: Patients can expect various emotional challenges during the recovery process.
-Sometimes pain or dealing with potential complications can prolong one’s feelings of euphoria following their surgical procedure.
+Sometimes, pain or dealing with potential complications can prolong one’s feelings of euphoria.
 We encourage patients to plan for temporary emotional hardships by preparing a support network and a supportive environment to heal in.

 Request a Free Surgical Consultation Today.